hunter-teacher-cert/work_csci70900-cobrien-teach/methods/06_unplugged.md

 Break students into n-sized groups. n students sit in the chairs.

-group activity: cycle through so that 0 sits in 1's seat, 1 in 2s, etc. group challenge: insert a student into list group challenge: Write an algorithm so that odd numbers end up switched with even numbers
+group activity: shift: cycle through so that 0 sits in 1's seat, 1 in 2s, etc. group challenge: insert a student into list group challenge: Write an algorithm so that odd numbers end up switched with even numbers